This Step: Practice Driving

 C) Get Proof of Practice Hours

-After reaching 50 hours, a parent, guardian or licensed instructor must sign a Certification of 50 Hours Behind the Wheel Driving Experience form.
+After reaching 50 hours, a parent, guardian or licensed instructor must sign a Certification of 50 Hours Behind the Wheel Driving Experience (Form SF-1256).
 This will serve as your verification.
 Don't lose it.
 You need this form when applying for an intermediate restricted license―the second step in Tennessee's graduated licensing process.